hh/org/blog/content/blog/rerouting-container-registries-with-envoy.md

 ### Initial discoveries {#initial-discoveries}

 One of the first things I investigated was the ability to get traffic from one site and serve it on another (proxying).
-I searched forth in the docs and found in the [most basic example](https://www.envoyproxy.io/docs/envoy/v1.17.1/start/quick-start/configuration-static) that it's possible to use Envoy's http filter in the _filter\_chains_ a static host is able to be rewritten.
+I searched in the docs and in their [most basic example](https://www.envoyproxy.io/docs/envoy/v1.17.1/start/quick-start/configuration-static) could see that, by using envoy's http filter in the filter\_chains, a static host could be rewritten.

 Example: